blackshirt/asn1/DOCS.md

 > Most of them is implemented with DER encoding in mind, so, your custom element hopefylly would be supported by this functions (methods) if your element correctly implemented required constraints in this module.

 ### Build custom element payload
-Its possible to build complex structure, your own defined struct contains multiples field of elements with the help of function on this modules.
+Its possible to build payload for complex structure, your own defined struct contains multiples field of elements with the help of function on this modules.
 Of course, you can build your payload manually, but this `asn1` module has provides helper routine to do that, in the form :
 ```v
 fn make_payload[T](val T, kd KeyDefault) ![]u8
 ```
 > ***Note***
 > - `T` is struct contains one or more fields that fullfills Element interface.
-> - KeyDefault is map of 'field.name` key with some element value (only the field has DEFAULT keyword) to setup default value.
+> - KeyDefault is map of `field.name` key with some element value (only the field has DEFAULT keyword) to setup default value.

 Its would produces only element's payload without tag or length bytes included.
+When your structures does not contains the fields that fullfills interfaces, it would produces and return empty bytes.

 ### Serializing ASN.1 Element